pycom/pydocs/content/tutorials/all/ble.md

 ## Connect to a BLE Device and Retrieve Data

-Connecting to a device named 'Heart Rate' and receiving data from it’s services.
+Connecting to a device named 'Heart Rate' and receiving data from it's services.

 ```python
 from network import Bluetooth